Church frescos in Denmark: Fanefjord Church

 Fanefjord Church on the island of Møn in southeastern Denmark is richly decorated with frescos which were uncovered from 1932 to 1934 under the guidance of the National Museum.
 In 2009, major restoration work was completed on the frescos, revealing their original colours and impact.

 The earliest paintings, on the triumphal arch, were created around 1350.
 They depict the Four Evangelists, as well as St Christopher and St George.
 The most famous frescos are however those dating back to about 1500 which cover large areas of the church's ceiling and upper walls.
 In the so-called Biblia pauperum style, they present many of the most popular stories from the Old and New Testaments in typological juxtapositions.
 The artist, who can be identified by his emblem, is known simply as the Elmelunde Master as it was he who also painted the frescos in Møn's Elmelunde Church.
 The warm colours ranging from dark red and russet to yellow, green, grey and black are distinctive.

 Keldby Church

 Keldby Church, 4 km east of Stege, is one of the three churches on Møn decorated by the Elmelunde Master, probably towards the end of the 15th century.
 In the so-called Biblia pauperum style, the paintings present many of the most popular stories from the Old and New Testaments.
 There are also a number of earlier frescos in the church dating back to about 1275.

-Example in southern Sweden
+Example in Scania

 Scania, in the south of Sweden, was a Danish province until 1658.
 Many of its churches are decorated with frescos, very similar in style to those of Denmark.